marekrydlewski/TankThemAll/README.md

 Tank simulator in C++/OpenGl

 # How to start?
-Type Install-Package nupengl.core in NuGet ;)
+Type in NuGet ;) ->
+Install-Package nupengl.core
+Install-Package glm